Faizila/Team-Profile-Generator/README.md

 ```bash
 npm run test
 ```
+Refer to Video section for a walkthrough video on how to run test.

 # Link

-Refer to Video section for sample generated HTML page.
+Refer to Video section for sample generatedTeam HTML page.

 DEMO: